GRAINS--Wheat jumps as U.S. Plains dryness sparks short covering

 * Corn capped by ample supply, China stockpile policy shift

-* Soy slips from 3-1/2 month peak ahead of key USDA report (New throughout, updates prices and market activity to close)
+* Soy slips from 3-1/2 month peak ahead of key USDA report (Rewrites throughout, updates prices, changes byline, changes dateline from MANILA))

 By Karl Plume

-CHICAGO, March 28 U.S. wheat futures jumped nearly 2 percent on Monday on technical buying and short covering amid concerns about adverse weather in parts of the winter wheat belt that could damage developing crops.
+CHICAGO, March 28 U.S. wheat futures surged more than 2 percent on Monday on technical buying and short covering amid concerns about dry weather in the southern Plains wheat belt.

-Corn firmed slightly as spillover support from rallying wheat offset concerns about abundant global feed grain stocks and a sharp drop in corn futures prices in China, the world's No. 2 consumer of the grain.
+Corn was narrowly mixed as spillover support from rallying wheat was offset by concerns about abundant global feed grain stocks and a sharp drop in corn futures prices in China, the world's No. 2 consumer of the grain.

-Soybeans closed lower on profit taking from 3-1/2 month highs as traders adjusted positions ahead of a government report on spring planting intentions scheduled for release on Thursday.
+Soybeans hit a 3-1/2 month high but then erased nearly all gains as traders adjusted positions ahead of a government report on spring planting intentions scheduled for release on Thursday.

 "The 16- to 30-day (forecast) is dry," said Rich Feltes, vice president of research for RJ O'Brien.